tandasat/MiniVisorPkg/README.md

 Given the universality of UEFI systems on the AMD64 ecosystem and the unique ability to monitor, attack and protect the system throughout operating system startup on bare-metal systems, the authors believe that having the understanding and being able to develop this type of hypervisors are valuable for research.

-With this goal in mind, the project aims to offer
-- Straightforward and approachable codebase
-    - over highly-abstracted but intricate structures
-- Rich comments aimed for new learners
-    - over just-enough for those who already know how hypervisor works
-- Minimal functionality to highlight core concepts to study
-    - over extensibility and direct usefulness
-- Extensive documentation on development environment setup

 System Requirements
 --------------------